9V1KG/Igate-n/README.md

 ## Features
 - Runs under Python 3 (tested with 3.7 and 3.8)
 - When started, checks for serial connection
+- Command line option -d to show Mic-E decoded Info
+- Command line option -i to show frames receievd from APRS-IS
 - Checks and recovers from lost network/internet connection
 - Beacon of your position and altitude in compressed format
-- Hourly bulletin
+- Hourly bulletin showing up-time, received/gated packets and unique calls
 - Checks packet payload decoding and highlight invalid bytes
 - Colored terminal text output